mwarning/KadNode/windows/README.md

 # Building and Packaging KadNode on Microsoft Windows

-KadNode can be build for [Windows](https://www.microsoft.com/windows) systems using the [Cygwin](https://www.cygwin.com) environment.
+KadNode can be built for Windows systems using the [Cygwin](https://www.cygwin.com) environment.

-To build KadNode on Windows you need to download an execute the Cygwin installer.
+To build KadNode on Windows you need to download and execute the Cygwin installer.
 The following packages and its dependencies need to be selected:

 * All => Devel  => gcc-core